Kubic-C/dynamic_array/README.md

 # dynamic_array
-My own implementation of a dynamic array.
-For fun of course.
+single file implmentation of a dynamic array.
+No additional libraries needed.

-a dynamic array is:
--automatically resized when a new element is deleted or added to the array(unless space is already allocated)